 Relationship with the EU

-Luxembourg is of course a founding member of the EU, and has high rates of personal and corporate taxation, so it cannot be called 'offshore' as such.
+Luxembourg was one of the six founding members of the EU, and has high rates of personal and corporate taxation, so it cannot be called 'offshore' as such.
 However, the Luxembourg holding company form, created in 1929, and the more recent investment fund form, traditionally both exempt from all taxes, made the country as attractive as many out and out 'offshore' jurisdictions.
-In 2007, the EU forced Luxembourg to replace the 1929 regime.
+In 2007, the 1929 regime was replaced at the EU's insistence.

 In May 2008, Switzerland and Luxembourg announced that while they supported the European Union's efforts to ensure that investment income is properly taxed under the Savings Tax Directive, they would not be persuaded by Brussels to adopt exchange of information with other member states for tax purposes.

 In December 2008, the European Commission asked Luxembourg to amend legislation which it argued incorrectly transposed certain provisions of the savings tax directive.

 The STD seeks to ensure that paying agents (banks, financial institutions etc) either report interest income received by taxpayers resident in other EU member states or levy a withholding tax on the interest income received, and according to the Commission, Luxembourg cannot provide an exemption from withholding tax in situations other than those expressly provided by Article 13 of the directive.